-- 14 days, or - 10 percent of the number of days the home is rented at a fair rental value.
+- ▶ 14 days, or - ▶ 10 percent of the number of days the home is rented at a fair rental value

 If personal use exceeds these limits, the property is considered to be a residence.
-In that event, the deductibility of expenses is limited, although property taxes, mortgage interest, and casualty losses can generally be deducted currently.
+In that event, the deductibility of expenses is limited (see page 17 for a discussion on the SALT limitation).